Escapesanddiaries

 • Buy a voucher for a certain amount of beverages and food (in most cases 2 liters of beer and one chicken)

-• Vouchers are valid and should be paid in advance, and are only suitable for the current Octoberfest
+• Vouchers are valid should be paid in advance, and are only suitable for the current Octoberfest

 • You may redeem the coupons inside the tent